 - Running Gag: Trigger words.
 Certain words like ball, park or sticks will likely lead to who ever says it getting either glomped or trampled by the other pups.

 - Sequel Series: The series takes place almost sixty years after the original film.

 - Setting Update: The new adventures takes place in modern day London.
-Even the iconic "Twilight Barks" was updated to "World Wide Woof" and is more of an internet parody.
+Even the iconic "Twilight Bark" is updated to become the "World Wide Woof" and is more of an internet parody.

 - In the opening titles, Dolly is seen on a street crossing, with four humans walking in the background.
 If you look at the third human, you shall notice that they have bare feet.
 Dolly is in the middle of the Abbey Road album cover.

 - "Boom Night" is a parody of The Purge.

 - In "Boom Night", Dolly and Dylan search London for Dorothy.
 It turns out she was on the roof of the house, the entire time, similar to the first Hangover film.

 - In an episode, where Diesel tries to get elected Top Dog, he does a parody of "'Be Prepared" from The Lion King.